IVF13/java-project-lvl3/README.md

         //You can combine checks in any order eg("isValid" always is terminal check): stringSchema.required().minLength(5).contains("the").isValid("what does the fox say");
-        //Also, you can use it without "required" option, it includes automatically when you call other checks.
         }

 public void toCheckNumber(){